Angshuman1997/quickprepfrontend/README.md

 ---

-## 06-Micro-Frontend-Architecture
+## 09-Testing

-### Fundamentals
+### Test Types & Strategy
-1. What are Micro Frontends and why use them?
+1. Difference between unit and integration tests.
-2. Explain Webpack Module Federation.
+2. How do you test a component that makes API calls?
-3. What is a host and what is a remote?
+3. How do you test a custom hook?

-### Implementation
+4. How do you test components that use context/state?

-4. How do you share dependencies (e.g., React) across MFEs?
+### Mocking & Error Handling
-5. How do MFEs communicate with each other?
+5. How do you mock fetch or axios in tests?
-6. How do you ensure consistent design across MFEs?
+6. How to handle different types of API errors?
-7. How do you version and deploy MFEs independently?
+7. How to implement global error handling for APIs?

 ---

-## 07-Bundlers (Enhanced)
+## 10-Bundlers (Enhanced)

 ### Modern Bundling Strategies
 1. **Webpack Configuration Examples** - Advanced webpack setups, optimization strategies, plugin configurations, and production builds